Hello all. I’m sorry I haven’t been posting much, I’ve been pretty busy. But please feel free to send asks; I really want to encourage discussion.

 P.S.
 Love you too! :)

-Anonymous asked: Your 'About Me' could literally be mine.
+Anonymous said: Your 'About Me' could literally be mine.
 Everything in it relates to me EXACTLY.
 Except, I'm Caucasian and we have different names.
 But that's besides the point.
 That being said, are you comfortable at all being close or intimate with other people?
 Or is the hair issue that bothersome?
 Because it is for me.

 The hair issue is definitely bothersome.
 It’s impacted my wardrobe, self esteem, and basically just the way I live my life.
 I’ve learned to deal with it, but it’s still something that I struggle with.
 Emotionally intimate?
 No. I don’t know if that’s because of the hair or other issues, but I’m definitely a distant person and it’s made having close relationships difficult.
 Physically intimate?
 Not a huge problem for me, as long as I have shaved/nair-ed/whatever.

-fuck-shaving-deactivated2013060 asked: You should definitely check out our community.
+fuck-shaving-deactivated2013060 said: You should definitely check out our community.
 We emphasize body positivity and self love while more specifically body hair and its social acceptance or lack thereof.
 Please, come check us out and feel free to submit <3

 Thanks!
 I just followed you and I’d encourage all followers to do the same.

-Anonymous asked: Regarding the dorm situation, I feel like telling them is the best.
+Anonymous said: Regarding the dorm situation, I feel like telling them is the best.
 Sometimes it ends bad but it's better than them walking in on you, right?
 I just don't like I when they go and tell other people

 True.
 That’s a very good point.
 I think when we become closer friends I may tell her.